home-assistant/home-assistant.io/source/_integrations/v2c.markdown

 You need to be connected to the same wifi.

+The `
-The `ip` you need to write is not the `wifi ip`, is the one the charging station has, the `trydan ip`.
+` you need to write is not the `wifi IP`, is the one the charging station has, the `trydan IP`.

 For now, you will only be able to see the values of the Trydan, in the future we will add a function for also send values to the device.